JMSDOnline/vstacklet/docs/setup/vstacklet.sh.md

+### vstacklet::environment::checkroot()

+Check if the user is root. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet.sh#L65-L70)

+---

+### vstacklet::setup::variables()

+Set the variables for the setup. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet.sh#L79-L131)

+notes: this script function is responsible for setting the variables for the setup.

+---

-### setup::download()
+### vstacklet::setup::download()

-Setup the environment and download vStacklet. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet.sh#L78-L148)
+Setup the environment and download vStacklet. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet.sh#L156-L213)

 notes:
 - This script function is responsible for downloading vStacklet from GitHub